 10. Vintage Books + Winter Blooms

-- Choose books in winter tones: Navy, hunter green, charcoal, or cream—skip bright red unless that’s your theme.
+- Choose books in winter tones: Navy, hunter green, charcoal, or cream, and skip bright red unless that’s your theme.

 - Top with a low arrangement: White amaryllis, paperwhites, hellebores, or winter roses in a shallow bowl.